paris-swc/advanced-numpy-lesson/01-operations.md

 36
 ```

-If we want to sum only columns or rows, we need to pass the index of the axis over which we want to sum:
+If you want to sum only columns or rows, you need to pass the index of the axis over which you want to sum:

 ```
 >>> np.sum(b, 0)